Google makes dataset of 50 million drawings available on its cloud

 “It’s a way for users not to have to download gigs and gigs of data before they can start playing with it,” Jonas said.

 There are surprising insights to be gleaned from the data.
 A study by Quartz in June found that 86 percent of U.S. players drew circles counterclockwise, while 80 percent of Japanese drew them clockwise.
 (The difference, the publication found, can be attributed to the top-left-to-bottom-right stroke order in Japanese writing.)
-Meanwhile, an internal survey out of Google Research discovered that users from Western countries tend to doodle fish facing the opposite direction of those drawn by Asian users.
+Meanwhile, an internal survey out of Google Research discovered that users from Western countries tend to doodle fish facing the opposite direction from those drawn by Asian users.

 The dataset’s also been used creatively.
 British artist Neil Mendoza used a face-tracking algorithm to apply Quick Draw sketches atop a human head, and German-based computer scientist Deborah Schmidt tapped a subset of 300,000 random doodles to fill in letter templates with collages.